mubremm/mubremm/README.md

 [![GitHub mubremm](https://img.shields.io/github/followers/mubremm?label=follower&style=social)](https://github.com/mubremm)&nbsp;

 # About Me
-Hello!
-I have been working with Mubrem and Turkiye for 3 years.
-I love playing video games and writing code.
+Hello! i am Mubrem and I live in Turkey. i have been drinking with the software for 3 years.
+I like to play games and write code.

 ## 🌐 Techs & Langs🌐
 #### Langs